gem/oq-engine/doc/manual/oq-manual.rst

 The following sections include instructions not only on how to run the risk calculations, but also on how to produce the necessary hazard inputs.
-Thus, each demo comprises the configuration file, exposuremodel and fragility or vulnerability models fundamental for the risk calculations.
+Thus, each demo comprises the configuration file, *Exposure Model* and fragility or vulnerability models fundamental for the risk calculations.
 Each demo folder also a configuration file and the input models to produce the relevant hazard inputs.